Do You React to Today or Plan for Tomorrow?

 The scope of service of medical call centers has expanded to include prescription refill lines, pre-admission and post-discharge communication, disease management programs, complex care management, health coaching, satisfaction surveys, and hospital transfers.
 Some medical call centers are now communicating with individuals via video technology.

-Your organization’s strategic plan and corporate vision should guide expanded functionality of the medical call center.
-The medical call center has the potential to offer innumerable opportunities to improve information flow between patients, healthcare providers, hospital departments, health plans, and organizational decision makers.
+Your organization’s strategic plan and corporate vision should guide the expanded functionality of the medical call center.
+The medical call center has the potential to offer innumerable opportunities to improve information flow between patients, healthcare providers, hospital departments, health plans, and organizational decision-makers.

 Before planning for future expansion or growth, it’s important to review the status of your medical call center’s operating performance to determine operating efficiency, clinical quality, and customer service levels.